anhinga/julia-notebooks/images-as-matrices/presentation/commentary.md

-## Commentary to "Multplying monochrome images as matrices"
+## Commentary to "Multiplying monochrome images as matrices"

 I obtained images like